moigagoo/cliar/README.rst

 I know there're great projects like `docopt <http://docopt.org/>`_ and `click <http://click.pocoo.org/5/>`_ out there.
 Before creating Cliar, I tried them both.

-Long story sort, **neither click, not docopt allow for easily extendible CLIs.
-On the other hand, Cliar lets you extend your CLI with simple subclassing.**
+Long story short, **neither click, not docopt allow for easily extendible CLIs**.
+Cliar lets you extend your CLI with simple subclassing.

-By extendability I mean the ability to extend CLI described in one module with commands from another module.
+By extendability I mean the ability to extend CLI defined in one module with commands from another module.

 In docopt, this would mean overriding the entire help string or inserting a line into it, which is neither elegant, nor flexible, nor stable.